-The outbreak of COVID-19, and the mounting restrictions to contain it, have profoundly impacted our communities, businesses, families, and daily lives.
+The outbreak of COVID-19 has profoundly impacted our communities, businesses, families, and daily lives.
 Our hearts go out to those affected—particularly to those personally at-risk or who have lost a loved one.

 - Providing young people essential, life-saving services

 - Mitigating the risk of exposure for young people, staff, and our community